fazlebarisn/fazlebarisn/README.md

 - ⚡ Familiar with APIs and parsing JSON/XML.
 - ⚡ Well versed in creating responsive web pages.
 - ⚡ Expert in modern database development.

+At first take a look at my skills.

+✓ PHP
+✓ MySQL
+✓ WordPress theme and plugin development
+✓ WooCommerce theme and plugin development
+✓ Laravel
+✓ HTML5
+✓ CSS3
+✓ Java Script
+✓ jQuery
+✓ Bootstrap

+Hello there,
+A website is the face of your, so you should make it pretty.
+Every website designer can make a website but he can't make it fantastic ! and here I am different from others.

+Starting from HTML and CSS now I have good skills in JavaScript and jQuery, for making an interactive website.
+I specialize in PHP programing language.
+I have good knowledge of Mysql.
+My other strength is in Laravel framework.
+I'm a dedicated professional and I'm here to turn your ideas into reality.

+I'm a passionate leader and developer who believes in the power of human creativity to change the world for the better.
+I don't believe in giving up, but I do believe in good balance.

+I lead a Code Astrology team that is responsible for the design and development of awesome WordPress-related products like themes and plugins.
+I am always looking for the next project to lead.

+I love to go on adventures, read books, and make delicious food.

+I completed my Bachelor of Science (BSc) in Computer Science from the University of Information Technology and Sciences, Dhaka, Bangladesh

+If you have any quarry please contact with me via email fazlebarisn@gmail.com or can call me: +8801717442809